International District/Chinatown station: Light rail

 In the early 1990s, a regional transit authority (RTA) was formed to plan and construct a light rail system for the Seattle area.
 After an unsuccessful attempt in 1995, regional voters passed a $3.9 billion plan to build light rail under the RTA in 1996.
 The downtown transit tunnel had already been planned for eventual light rail use and was built with tracks that would be incorporated into the initial system.
 The RTA, later renamed Sound Transit, approved the tunnel as part of the route of its initial light rail line in 1999.
 Ownership of the tunnel, including its stations, was transferred to Sound Transit in 2000 but returned two years later to King County Metro under a joint-operations agreement.

 In November 2004, the Metropolitan King County Council approved the renaming of the station to International District/Chinatown station.
 The renaming came at the behest of Chinese community leaders who had recently campaigned to include "Chinatown" in the names of a new branch library and community center.
 The new name, implemented during the two-year tunnel closure, came as a compromise between naming the station "Chinatown" and "International District".

 The downtown transit tunnel closed on September 23, 2005, for a two-year, $82.7 million renovation to accommodate light rail vehicles.
 The renovation included the installation of new rails, a lowered roadbed at stations for level boarding, new signalling systems and emergency ventilation.
 As part of the renovation, the outdoor plaza at International District/Chinatown station was repainted with red accents, replacing the original pink, to better reflect the traditional colors of the neighborhood.
 The tunnel reopened on September 24, 2007, and Link light rail service began on July 18, 2009, from Westlake station to Tukwila International Boulevard station.

 Bus service within the downtown transit tunnel ended on March 23, 2019, with a ceremonial "last run" beginning and ending at International District/Chinatown station after midnight.
 The tunnel closure was necessitated by expansion of the Washington State Convention Center at the site of Convention Place station, along with upcoming light rail construction in 2020.
 The remaining bus routes were moved to nearby surface stops on 2nd, 4th, and 5th avenues, while the tunnel became exclusive to light rail trains.
 Ownership of the tunnel was transferred to Sound Transit in 2022.
+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown.
+Full service began on March 28 with a celebration at the station and other areas along the 2 Line corridor.
+The new service required the construction of a turnback track between the existing tracks and platforms, as well as reconfiguration of other tracks in the former bus layover area.
+A train attempting to use the turnback track derailed as it entered the station on August 1, 2026, leading to several hours of canceled service within Downtown Seattle on both lines.